 Estate agents don’t exactly have the best of reputations.
 But beyond the flashy cars, the pushy attitudes and the jargon there’s probably one thing that many people find more upsetting about working with an agent than anything else: the cost.
 Fees and commissions can leave a serious dent in your budget.
 Most agents charge a percentage of the total sale price, which can be between 0.75% and 3.0%+VAT.
 On a £300,000 property that could be as much as £9,000 + VAT.
 However, times are changing and the traditional estate agent now has a lot more competition.
-So, if you want to sell your house but reduce the fees that you pay what are your options?
+So, if you want to move home while reducing the selling fees that you pay what are your options?

 Use a traditional estate agent as your point of comparison